Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 ## If you have a Mac and not a Windows/Linux pc

 There is a simlair solution to this one documented by MEVO on their webpage where MEVO has created their own local RTMP server -app for MacOS which does the same as MonaServer/MonaTiny: [Multicam: Connecting to OBS](https://help.mevo.com/hc/en-us/articles/360061673871-Multicam-Connecting-to-OBS)
-If you are a mac-user, use this app instead.
+If you are a mac-user, you should probably use this app instead even tho MonaServer/MonaTiny has a Unix -build, but it is not as user friendly to set up.